 We are proud of the diversity that will be exhibited by the presenters at this conference.
 However, we do not assume responsibility for the information, opinions, products or services shared by the presenters.
 Please share your comments or concerns on the evaluation form which will be sent electronically following the conference.
 We also encourage participants to offer presenters compliments when pleased with the content of a presentation.

-Looking to sponsor a session or make a donation to the 2022 UW-Whitewater EC Conference?
-There are many different sponsorship opportunities available.
+Looking to sponsor a session or make a donation to the 2023 UW-Whitewater Early Childhood Conference?
+There are many sponsorship opportunities available.
 For additional information regarding sponsorship opportunities please contact Maryam Enterline, Major Gift Officer, Philanthropy and Alumni Engagement, 262-472-6966, firstname.lastname@example.org.

 UW-Whitewater Early Childhood Conference Sponsorship Information

 ECC Gold Level Sponsor $10,000 and above

 ECC Bronze Level Sponsor $500 – $2,499

 ECC Friend: In-Kind Donation or Other gift